oschrenk/notes/javascript-libraries.md

 Makes use of the Entity Component System
 - every object is an entity
-- compontents are objects that extend the functionality of entities
+- components are objects that extend the functionality of entities